-- Fat may be trimmed or suctioned to improve contour.
+- The fat will be trim or suction to improve contour.

-- The underlying muscles and membranes are tightened, the skin is pulled back and excess skin is removed.
+- The underlying muscles and membranes will tighten, the skin will pull back and excess skin will remove.

-- Stitches are used to secure the tissue layers and close the incision.
-Metal clips may be used on the scalp.
+- Stitches used to secure the tissue layers and close the incision.
+Metal clips may require to use on the scalp.

-- A small drain is positioned under the skin behind the ear.
-The head is wrapped loosely in bandages to minimize bruising and swelling.
+- A small drain positioned under the skin behind the ear.
+The head will be wrap loosely in bandages to minimize bruising and swelling.

-- The surgery will last about 1-2 hours per area and is performed under general anesthesia.
+- The surgery will last about 1-2 hours per area and performed under general anesthesia.

 - The visible improvements of a facelift appear as swelling and bruising subside.
 Your final result should not only restore a more youthful and rested appearance but also help you feel more confident about yourself.

-When your procedure is completed, a bandage could gently be placed around your face to minimize post facelift swelling and bruising.
+After completing your facelift procedure, a bandage could gently be placed around your face to minimize post facelift swelling and bruising.
 A thin tube may be present to drain any excess blood or fluid that may collect under the skin.

 - Apply cold compress around the area for 2 days.